elabftw/elabdoc/doc/index.rst

 See :doc:`this page <install>` to install it on your server.

-See :doc:`this page <install-drop>` if you don't own a server already.
+See :doc:`this page <install-cloud>` if you don't own a server already.

  .. image:: img/by-sa.png
     :align: center